catseye/The-Platform/README.markdown

         wrapper script which is placed on the executable search path, with which the implementation may be run from the command line.
     *   Added the NaNoGenLab.
+    *   Created a torrent by which a pre-built disk image (and instructions for using it) are distributed.

 *   **0.1**